-2. That the River Hamble Harbour Management Committee supports the recommendation to the River Hamble Harbour Board to approve renewal for a further 3 years of the Harbour Works Consent for the Relocation of Existing Access Bridge and Installation of New Public Access Pontoon at Deacons Marina.
+2. That the River Hamble Harbour Board approves the renewal for a further 3 years of the Harbour Works Consent for the Relocation of Existing Access Bridge and Installation of New Public Access Pontoon at Deacons Marina.

 3. This report sets out a renewal request for an application previously granted conditional Harbour Works Consent (HWC) but which has not been completed within the 3 year timeframe conditioned as part of that Consent.